Finding with Nature: Supporting Well-being of Older Adults Who Provide Care for Their Close One

 - Löytävä luontotyö, which provides individualized support by exploring everyday opportunities to strengthen nature connectedness, assessing the person's need for support in relation to nature connectedness from a solution- and resource-oriented perspective, and supporting nature connectedness through individual guidance.

-development of the intervention for older adults providing care to a close one.
-This model combines physical activity in nature, the enhancement of psychological flexibility through Acceptance and Commitment Therapy (ACT), and peer support.
-The development process will result in an intervention delivered both in face-to-face group sessions and via an interactive online platform (Howspace).
+- A community support model and intervention developed on the basis of the MindMove model created at the Likes unit of JAMK University of Applied Sciences.
+The model combines physical activity, the strengthening of psychological flexibility through Acceptance and Commitment Therapy (ACT) methods, and peer support in nature environment.
+The development work will result in a nature-based intervention delivered both in face-to-face group settings and through an interactive online platform (Howspace).

 The effectiveness and usability of these models will be evaluated using a mixed-methods approach.
 A randomized controlled design will be applied to the MieliLiike intervention, while Löytävä luontotyö will be evaluated using pre–post measurements.
 In addition, qualitative insights on both models will be obtained through qualitative methods.